Acuant/AndroidSDKV11/README.md

 #### Why is the SDK so large ####

 The SDK is large because there are several ml-kit models bundled into it.
 This bundling has pros and cons.
 Bundling models into the SDK enables it to work in areas and on devices that do not have access to Google Play services.
 If the size of the SDK is an issue, you can reduce the size by downloading the models from Google Play services the first time the application is launched.
 The download can occur in the background.
 To enable the download, use the open versions of the face capture and camera modules.
-Within the Gradles of those models, remove the following lines:
+Within the gradle files of those models, remove the following lines:

 		implementation 'com.google.mlkit:face-detection:XXX'
 		implementation 'com.google.mlkit:barcode-scanning:XXX'